Image Files

 Note

-We recommend you also read the chapter about the file formats used for long time archiving, from the Digital Asset Management section in this manual.
+We recommend you also read the chapter about the file formats used for long time archiving, from the Digital Asset Management section of this manual.